Alan Rogers Review

 Near the entrance are a shop, a snack bar which is open daily for breakfast, lunches and evening meals.
 A small fenced area with children’s play equipment (mainly climbing) is on sand and earth.

 The sanitary facilities are of above average quality for a city site, situated in a modern building with plenty of private cabins, smallish showers (token from reception), hand and hair dryers, a baby room and a well equipped unit for disabled visitors.
 Kitchen.
 Laundry.
-Lake swimming, fishing, boating (hire facilities) windsurfing school and woodland walks.
+Lake swimming, fishing, boating (hire facilities), watersports, windsurfing school and woodland walks.
+Motorhome services.
 Bicycle hire.
 WiFi.

 - All Year

 - Takeaway Food

 From southeast Berlin on the A10 ring road take exit 19 (Niederlehme) to Wernsdorf, then follow signs to Schmockwitz and site.